nebnebben/All-Hands-On-Deck/docs/README.md

-## This should be a regular README now!
+## This should be a regular README now

+Nothing to put here for now